irrdnet/irrd/docs/admins/configuration.rst

   user selects all sources with ``-a``.
 The order of this list defines the search priority as well.
 It is not required to include all known sources in the default selection.
-If ``rpki.roa_source`` is defined, this may also include ``RPKI``, which contains psuedo-IRR objects generated from ROAs.
+If ``rpki.roa_source`` is defined, this may also include ``RPKI``, which contains pseudo-IRR objects generated from ROAs.
   |br| **Default**: not defined.
 All sources are enabled, but results are not
   ordered by source.
   |br| **Change takes effect**: after SIGHUP, for all subsequent queries.